muratk3n/thirdwave/en/2020/08/germany-otto-alliance.md

  the offer; France did likewise.
 Germany, however, accepted: alliance was concluded on August 2, 1914.

-It wasn't "ideological similarity" between the two, just plain ol' desparation.. which any centralized regime in this particular geo would feel.
-There is a lot of continuity between various regimes of Anatolia.
-The "bad events" that befell Armenians started during Hamid for instance, and continued into the Committee of Union and Progress days.
-Than other bad events happened to Kurds.
+It wasn't some ideological similarity that all of a sudden changed from one regime to the next just plain ol' need and desparation..